unfoldingWord-dev/Resource-Container/docs/structure.rst

         ...
         |-back/

-Where a .txt extension is shown above, the proper extension should be used according to the content_mime_type indicated in the ``manifest.yml``.
+.. note:: Where a .txt extension is shown above, the proper extension should be used according to the format
+    indicated in the :ref:`manifest`.
 For example ``.usfm`` or ``.md``.

 The directories within ``content`` shown above indicate chapters.
-The two reserved chapter names "front" and "back" are used to contain, if applicable, the front and back matter.
+There are two special chapters named "front" and "back" that contain, if applicable, the front and back matter.
-You may use any of the reserved names (e.g. "intro.txt") in the "front" and "back" directories.

 The files within each chapter represent the chunks of the chapter.
 Often the chunk file names will be numeric (e.g. 01.txt) but that is not required.